 Fellows come together regularly throughout the fellowship year and beyond for skills-building workshops and retreats.
 Staff in each of our placement countries support fellows during trainings and throughout the year.
 In addition, fellows have a range of professional and personal growth opportunities, including access to a rich professional network of advisors and mentors, personal and confidential support through our partner Rootwise Leadership, public engagement opportunities such as writing and speaking engagements, and more.
 Our investment in our community begins with the fellowship year and extends throughout our alumni’s careers.

 Leadership Development Curriculum

-The year begins with a two-week Training Institute at Yale University followed by quarterly retreats throughout the year.
+The year begins with a two-week Training Institute followed by retreats throughout the year.
 Our curriculum integrates leadership and professional development with self-reflection and personal learning.
 We focus on building skills that are essential for effective and ethical leadership, such as human-centered design thinking, storytelling, systems thinking and strategic planning for social change.
 We foster attitudes like empathy, resilience and cultural humility.
 We take an iterative and partnership-oriented approach to our curriculum development, engaging our community members as collaborative partners in designing and facilitating our training program.

 We continue our investment in fellows as alumni through frequent networking events, ongoing professional development opportunities and regular leadership summits hosted in East Africa, Southern Africa, and the United States.

 We have staff in each of our placement countries who support fellows and alumni on a day-to-day basis.
 Staff support fellows at training workshops and through regular site visits and phone check-ins.
 Additionally, GHC contracts with Rootwise Leadership to provide one-on-one, confidential support for fellows, particularly in their efforts to develop deeper self-awareness, relational wisdom, and overall wellbeing.
 Rootwise Leadership facilitators are available throughout the fellowship to share confidential support.

 Our leadership development program offers rich and diverse opportunities for personal and professional growth.